krsafonov/coding_samples/README.md

 Another examples of my code are

-- [Conjoint Repo](https://github.com/krsafonov/conjoint) is an application developed in R which consists of 2 parts: the optimal conjoint design and an application for online surveys (R packages: shiny, idefix).
+- [Conjoint](https://github.com/krsafonov/conjoint) is an application developed in R which consists of 2 parts: the optimal conjoint design and an application for online surveys (R packages: shiny, idefix).
 - [Telegram Bot](https://github.com/krsafonov/blade_runner_bot) is a final project developed in Python using asyncio.
 It is a text quest game.